 Guilds and Shops in Kansas

-Both guilds and shops are great places for information and inspiration.
-I love taking workshops and closely follow class schedules from nearby guilds and shops.
-What a bounty!
+for information and inspiration.
+I love taking workshops and closely follow

 This is my first official foray into quilt designing.
 For my Kansas quilt I decided to take a bit of a journey back in time and learn a bit about the quilt history of Kansas.
 While looking through Barbara Brackman's book Encyclopedia of Pieced Quilt Patterns, I noticed that there are several blocks named for Kansas.
 This encouraged me to dig a little deeper.
 What about a sampler quilt?
 Boring.
 Been there, done that.
 How about a sampler quilt with a bit of a different setting and up to date fabrics?
 OK, this is sounding fun.